mw-experts/rsql/README.md

 # RSQL / FIQL tools

-Complete and thoroughly tested parser for RSQL/FIQL written in Typescript(Javascript).
+- Complete, secure and thoroughly tested parser for RSQL/FIQL written in Typescript(Javascript).
-Tool for converting RSQL/FIQL to SQL.
+- Tool for converting RSQL/FIQL to SQL.
-Tool for filtering array of objects using RSQL/FIQL.
+- Tool for filtering array of objects using RSQL/FIQL.
-Built with zero dependencies.
+- Built with zero dependencies.

 ## Installing